mui/material-ui/docs/data/system/components/grid/grid.md

 :::

-## Offset

-Move the item to the right by using offset props which can be a number or `"auto"`.

-- a number, for example, `mdOffset={2}` moves the item to the right by 2 columns starts from `md` breakpoint and up.
-- The `"auto"` value moves the item to the right edge of the grid container.

-{{"demo": "OffsetGrid.js", "bg": true}}

 ## Prevent scrollbar

 If you use grid as a container in a small viewport, you might see a horizontal scrollbar because the negative margin is applied on all sides of the grid container.